snowplow/documentation/docs/destinations/forwarding-events/snowbridge/concepts/failure-model/index.md

 As of Snowbridge 2.4.2, the kinesis target does not treat kinesis write throughput exceptions as this type of failure.
 Rather it has an in-built backoff and retry, which will persist until each event in the batch is either successful, or fails for a different reason.

-Before verst 3.0.0, Snowbridge treats every kind of target failure the same -  it will retry 5 times.
+Before version 3.0.0, Snowbridge treats every kind of target failure the same -  it will retry 5 times.
 If all 5 attempts fail, it will be reported as a 'MsgFailed' for monitoring purposes, and will proceed without acking the failed Messages.
 As long as the source's acking model allows for it, these will be re-processed through Snowbridge again.

 ### Oversized data